alin-andersen/AlinSpace.Commands/README.md

 The *AlinSpace.Commands.ICommand* interface is very similar to the *System.Windows.Input.ICommand* interface, but they are **not** the same.
 The *AlinSpace.Commands.ICommand* interface is a fully asynchronous command interface, whereas *System.Windows.Input.ICommand* is **not**.

+You can replace *System.Windows.Input.ICommand* with *AlinSpace.Commands.ICommand* with no worries.
+Implict cast will make sure that an instance of *System.Windows.Input.ICommand* will be created when needed.

 [NuGet package](https://www.nuget.org/packages/AlinSpace.Commands/)

 ## Examples - *AlinSpace.Commands.Command*